drublackberry/NEM-data-challenge/README.md

 - `EDA_report.pdf`: cointains a 5 page report, which is the summary of the exploration donde in the EDA notebook.

 From 25/08/17 onwards these files will be as well available on https://github.com/drublackberry/NEM-data-challenge

+<h2> Phase 2 </h2>

+<b>Author</b>: Andreu Mora (andreu@hoberlab.com)
+<b>Date<b/>: 26/09/17

+The prediction tasks consists in predicting the output power of 5 wind turbines based on historical sensor data and weather forecasts.

+The delivered material is structured in the folder <b>`PRD` for prediction</b> as follows:

+* `src` folder.
+Contains the notebook with the guided explanations and plots to both understand and process the data.
+The notebook (.ipynb) can be executed within the right python environment (sklearn, matplotlib, pandas, numpy, scipy).
+The same notebook has been exported to python code and html.

+* `data`: the output CSV files for every day that the prediction was needed.
+It contains three columns: asset, range, pred_WTRUPower.
+There is one file per day.

+* `PRD_Prediction_Wind_Power_Approach`: report that presents the approach followed and the performance of a Ridge regression

+* `PRD_Prediction_Wind_Power_NeuralNetwork` report showing the performance of a fully-connected neural network for regression.
+It does not repeat the approach explanation.

+From 1/10/17 onwards these files will be as well available on https://github.com/drublackberry/NEM-data-challenge